jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

-(2) However, the tenancy does not continue as a periodic tenancy if,— (a) before the expiry, the parties renew or extend the existing tenancy agreement; or (b) before the expiry, the parties agree not to continue with the tenancy; or (c) at least 28 days before the expiry, the tenant gives the landlord written notice of the tenant’s intention not to continue with the tenancy; or
+(2) However, the tenancy does not continue as a periodic tenancy if,— (a) before the expiry, the parties renew or extend the existing tenancy agreement; or (b) before the expiry, the parties agree not to continue with the tenancy; or (c) within the effective period, either party gives to the other party written notice of their intention not to continue with the tenancy; or
-  (d) before the expiry, a party gives notice as mentioned in any of section 50(1)﻿(a) to (b) that terminates the tenancy on or before the expiry or that would do if the tenancy were already periodic.
+  (d) before the expiry, a party gives notice as specified in any of section 50(1)﻿(a) to (ac) that terminates the tenancy on or before the expiry.
-(3) Subsection (4) applies if—
+(2A) The effective period is the period that starts on the 90th day before the date on which the tenancy expires and ends on the 21st day before that date.
-  (a) a tenancy continues as a periodic tenancy under subsection (1); but (b) before the continuation, a party gave notice as mentioned in any of section 50(1)﻿(a) to (b) that would, if the tenancy had been fixed-term throughout or periodic throughout, terminate the tenancy from a time after the continuation.
+(3)
-(4) The tenancy is terminated with effect from that time (and the termination is to be treated as falling within the relevant paragraph of section 50(1)).
+(4)
 (5)
 (6)

-### 60B Tenant must exercise right to renew or extend tenancy not later than 28 days before expiry
+### 60B Tenant must exercise right to renew or extend tenancy not later than 21 days before expiry
 (1) A tenant who wishes to exercise a right under the tenancy agreement to require the landlord to grant the tenant a renewal or an extension of the tenancy must exercise that right by giving the landlord written notice, in accordance with this section, of the tenant’s intention to exercise the right.
-(2) The tenant must give notice of the tenant’s intention not later than the 28th day before the date on which the tenancy would otherwise expire.
+(2) The tenant must give notice of the tenant’s intention not later than the 21st day before the date on which the tenancy would otherwise expire.
 (3) On an application, made before or after the expiry of the tenancy, by a tenant who has failed to comply with subsection (1) or (2) but who wishes to renew or extend the tenancy, the Tribunal may order the renewal or extension of the tenancy.
 (4) The Tribunal may make an order under subsection (3) only if satisfied that, without the order, the tenant would suffer greater hardship than the landlord.
 (5) If the Tribunal makes an order under subsection (3), the Tribunal may order that the tenant pay the landlord an amount determined by the Tribunal by way of reasonable compensation for any loss or damage to the landlord that has resulted from the tenant’s failure to comply with subsection (1) or (2).